Perná: History

 The first written mention of Perná is in a donation deed of King Wenceslaus III from 1305.
 The village was founded on an important trade route.
-During the rule of King John of Bohemia (1310–1346), Perná became a part of the Mikulov estate.
+During the rule of King John of Bohemia (1310–1346), Perná became part of the Mikulov estate.

-Until World War II, the majority of the population was ethnic Germans.
-After the war, they were expelled and the municipality was repopulated by Czechs.
+Until World War II, the majority of the population were ethnic Germans.
+After the war, the German-speaking population was expelled and the municipality was repopulated by Czechs.

 Economy

 Perná is known for viticulture and winemaking.
 The municipality lies in the Mikulovská wine subregion.
-The tradition dates back to the 14th century.
+This tradition dates back to the 14th century.
 There are about 200 ha of vineyards.
 In 1946, a viticultural breeding station was established in the municipality, which gradually became an important centre for vineyard research.
 Its first major nationwide success was the development of the Pálava grape variety in 1979, followed by the recognition of the Aurelius variety in 1983.

 Transport

-The I/52 road (continuation of the D52 motorway from Brno to Mikulov, part of the European route E461) passes through the western part of the municipality.
+The I/52 road (continuation of the D52 motorway from Brno to Mikulov, part of the European route E461) runs through the western part of the municipality.